Students placed on academic probation should attend a Strategies for Academic Success workshop.

-CSULB expects all undergraduate students to maintain at least a 2.0 grade point average (GPA) in all classes taken at CSULB and in all transferable courses from other colleges and universities.
+All undergraduate students must maintain at least a 2.0 grade point average (GPA) in all classes taken at CSULB and in all transferable courses from other colleges and universities, to remain in good academic standing..

-Academic probation results when students' grades fall below a 2.0 GPA in either the CSULB cumulative GPA (all courses at CSULB) or in the overall cumulative GPA (all transferable college courses, including CSULB work).
+Academic probation results when a student's grades fall below a 2.0 GPA in either the CSULB cumulative GPA (all courses at CSULB) or in the overall cumulative GPA (all transferable college courses, including CSULB work).

-Students placed on probation are given a semester to improve their GPAs to a 2.0 and return to good academic standing.
+Students placed on probation are given one semester to raise their GPAs to a 2.0 and return to good academic standing.
 Students are subject to academic disqualification at the end of the first semester on academic probation if they have GPAs below the four minimum cumulative (CUM) GPAs as follows:

 |Units Completed||Cumulative GPA|